wundergraph/wundergraph/docs-website/src/pages/docs/cloud/otel-collector.md

 ## Export to WunderGraph Cloud Collector from your own OpenTelemetry SDK

-If you already have your own OpenTelemetry SDK and want to export your traces to WunderGraph, you'd need to use the `otltphttp` exporter, with WunderGraph API-Token as your Authorization header:
+If you already have your own OpenTelemetry SDK and want to export your traces to WunderGraph, you'd need to use the `otlphttp` exporter, with WunderGraph API-Token as your Authorization header:

 ```typescript
 ctx := context.Background()